nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/3-SQLObjectIntegrationBackupRestore.md

 - [ ] Confirm that TestDB2 is restored.
 On the desktop of Windows1, in SSMS, in the Object Explorer, right-click and select Refresh to update the listing of databases.

 ## Activity Summary
-in this module, you set up the s3 object integration on SQL Server 2022 and used it to perform a backup and restore from a FlashBlade.
+In this module, you set up the s3 object integration on SQL Server 2022 and used it to perform a backup and restore from a FlashBlade.

 <br />
 <br />